1. Total distance of route?

 Kraaifontein, N1, R46 to Wellington, R45 to Tulbagh, Porterville, Piketberg, Malmesbury to Philadelphia and back to the N1 at Kraaifontein.

 5. What kind of motorcycle is the route suitable for?

 The route is suitable for all types of bikes.
 I rode this route on a Harley-Davidson Switchback.

-The town has one main road and a decent coffee shop named Kuierbossie, where we had four cups of coffee for R24!
+Tulbagh has a decent coffee shop named Kuierbossie, where we had four cups of coffee for R24!
 They also do a decent breakfast from about R24, so good value for money.
-Be prepared for some really old “boeremusiek” playing loudly in the background!
-Tulbagh also has the dubious honour of being hit by an earthquake years ago.
-The Kuierbossie has pictures on the walls showing the damage.
+Be prepared for some really old boeremusiek playing loudly in the background!
 Tulbagh is a popular location for filming TV adverts, including a recent Standard Bank ad.

-There are garages along the route.
+There are fuel stations along the route.
 I filled up at the Engen on the N1, then topped up with 5 liters in Porterville and made it back with 30km to spare on reserve.
 Spirited riding will use more fuel.

 The road was mostly in very good condition, with some roadworks on the mountain pass heading to Tulbagh.
 The road between Porterville and Piketberg had some potholes, but nothing too bad.

 9. What did the trip cost in fuel, meals and accommodation?

 23 liters @R11.69 plus R24 for coffee.
 Accommodation is reasonably priced in this area with many bed-and-breakfast options available.
 Call Tulbagh Tourism on +27 23 2301375 or visit tulbaghtourism.co.za.

 10. Did you use any special gear, e.g. fuel bags, that made your journey possible, easier or more enjoyable?